XuNeo/luavgl/README.md

 **luavgl is currently under development.**

 A flappy bird game is ready for showoff.

-See simulator instructions below which is tested on ubuntu and mac but not windows.
+The simulator is built with cmake and has been tested on ubuntu and mac, but not on windows.
+If you need to build under windows please xmake, which has also been tested under ubuntu.

 <p align="center">
   <img src="https://i.ibb.co/nbgYvZW/flappybird.gif" />